Ariel-Khin/mvvm-room/README.md

 # mvvm-room
-Tutorial Prj with mvvm and room crud
+Tutorial Prj with mvvm and room CRUD